 About the Port

-Salonika had become an important metropolis by the Roman period and became the second largest and wealthiest city of the Byzantine Empire.
+Salonika was an important metropolis by the Roman period and became the second largest and wealthiest city of the Byzantine Empire.
 It was conquered by the Ottomans in 1430, and passed from the Ottoman Empire to Greece on 8 November 1912 towards the end of The First Balkan War.

 Salonika makes a popular cruise destination as it is home to numerous notable Byzantine monuments, including the Paleochristian and Byzantine monuments of Thessaloniki - a UNESCO World Heritage Site - and several Roman, Ottoman and Sephardic Jewish structures.
 Sadly most of the old centre of the city was destroyed in the Great Thessaloniki Fire which started accidentally on 18 August 1917 leaving 27,000 people homeless but there are still many sights to see.